 While the cacophony of sarcasm, teasing, roasting, and aggression for Melania’s initiative deafens the ears of the social media public, it’s important to read between the lines and give the thought a piece of mind.
-Amidst all the contention and burgeoning, we support Melania’s Be Best logo design wholeheartedly.
+Amidst all the contention and burgeoning, we support Melania’s DIY logo for the Be Best campaign wholeheartedly.

 By that, we just want to remove the stigma ruling the design society that keeps targeting politics than sheer technicalities.
 On the other hand, we do agree that the logo design is out of place with crude typography – especially the E’s base and the T’s size.

 We know, you still are frustrated about what President Trump has been making the American public feel, but criticizing Melania for Trump’s doing isn’t going to change things for better.
 Let’s give Melania a chance to see what she has up her sleeve.
 Plus, it’s not just Melania’s Be Best design, it’s also about the design community brutally dissecting the logo design via tweets with little to no follow up.
 Maybe she might come up with something better and make an impact, who knows?